Which do you think comes first, your business cards or your website?

 If you are just starting out (or have changed direction in your business) and have identified face-to-face networking as one of your marketing strategies, you might think that getting your business cards printed is your first priority, right?

 It’s a good idea to take a step back and think about what exactly you are going to hand out to prospective clients, joint-venture partners or possible service providers.
-What information do you want (and need) to share to keep in contact?
+While it is quite easy to get Houston Printing Services to help you print the best quality cards, but before that, you must first be sure of what information do you want (and need) to share to keep in contact?
+But most importantly, what to be printed in it.
+A business plan writing service can catapult you into making a good business card.

 At the very least your name, business name and how to contact you (by email and phone).
 This doesn’t give others much to go on though, as they will want to find out more about your business, how you work, and if there is synergy and you are someone they want to build a connection with that lasts longer than the 5 minutes they had meeting you at the networking event!